apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 limitations under the License.
 -->

-# Use Slowly-Updating Side Input Pattern to Update Models in RunInference Transform
+# Use Slowly-Updating Side Input Pattern to Auto Update Models in RunInference Transform

-The pipeline in this example uses RunInference PTransform with a `side input` PCollection that emits `ModelMetadata` to run inferences on images using open source Tensorflow models trained on `imagenet`.
+The pipeline in this example uses [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) PTransform with a `side input` PCollection that emits `ModelMetadata` to run inferences on images using open source Tensorflow models trained on `imagenet`.

-In this example, we will use `WatchFilePattern` as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps and emits the latest `ModelMetadata`, which is used in `RunInference` PTransform for the dynamic model updates without the need for stopping the beam pipeline.
+In this example, we will use `WatchFilePattern` as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps and emits the latest [ModelMetadata](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/), which is used in
+`RunInference` PTransform for the dynamic auto model updates without the need for stopping the beam pipeline.

 **Note**: Slowly-updating side input pattern is non-deterministic.

-You can find the code used in this example in the [Beam repository] (link).

-## Setting up source.
+### Setting up source.

 We will use PubSub topic as a source to read the image names.
  * PubSub topic emits a `UTF-8` encoded model path that will be used read and preprocess images for running the inference.

-## Models for image segmentation
+### Models for image segmentation

 We will use `resnet_v2_101` for initial predictions.
-After a while, we will upload a `resnet_v2_152` to the GCS bucket.
+After a while, upload a model that matches the `file_pattern` to the GCS bucket.
 The bucket path will be used a glob pattern and is passed to the WatchFilePattern.
+Once there is an update, the RunInference PTransform will update the `model_uri` to use the latest model/file.

 ### ModelHandler used for Predictions.